-Equity: This policy uses the term "equity" as defined in the context of social and racial equity, where "equity", 26 refers to the fairness of achieving outcomes for all groups and no one factor, such as race, can be used to predict outcomes.
+Equity: This Plan uses the term "equity" as defined in the context of social and racial equity, where "equity" refers to the fairness of achieving outcomes for all groups and no one factor, such as race, can be used to predict outcomes.
+This Plan intends to advance equity by increasing access to power, redistributing and providing additional resources, and eliminating barriers to opportunity for environmental justice communities and California Native American tribes.